Straight Out of Hell

-Straight Out of Hell is the 14th studio album by German power metal band Helloween.
+Straight Out of Hell is the fourteenth studio album by German power metal band Helloween.
 It was released in 2013 and produced by Charlie Bauerfeind.

 Overview

 Regarding the songs, guitarist and founding member Michael Weikath stated:

 Three months after the album release, he commented on it again, saying he thinks it is "kind of very accessible for the listener.
 And it's a fun album.
 It's an album that doesn't give you the creeps or annoys you or whatever".

 Andi Deris confirmed that Straight Out of Hell was intentionally made to be a "happy" Helloween album.
 This was, according to Deris, partly in response to the band's darker material during the previous 10 years, and partly out of the band's interest in releasing a positive album in light of the failure of the 2012 Doomsday Prediction.

 War and peace are the themes of the first two songs.
 Opening track, "Nabataea", refers to the ancient Nabatean Kingdom, which exists in modern Jordan.
 Andi Deris explained that Nabatea is "a nation which...was probably the only country which never brought war to other countries".
 A music video was shot for an edited version of "Nabataea".
 By contrast, the acceptance of conflict by the modern world consumes the second track, "World of War", which explores how contemporary humanity takes war as inevitable and seemingly cares little about the casualties, according to Deris.

 Faith is addressed in "Far From the Stars", with bassist Markus Grosskopf explaining that the strength of one's belief, whether associated with a religion or not, is essential for survival.
 A different tack is taken on the last track, "Church Breaks Down", which highlights the Church's actions throughout the centuries such as its refusal to adapt to scientific developments such as the theory of evolution.

 Several songs deal with the follies and occasionally strange beliefs of humanity.
 "Burning Sun" is more light-hearted, introducing a protagonist who, according to Weikath, dreams of steering a spaceship into the Sun.
 A version of the track featuring a Hammond organ (performed by Helloween session keyboardist Matthias Ulmer) was dedicated to the late Deep Purple organist Jon Lord and is included as a bonus track on the limited and Japanese editions of the album.
 On the other hand, "Waiting for the Thunder" is a piano-driven song about an unrepentant man, after doing wrong, simply awaits the punishment rather than trying to make amends.
 Deris conceded that, "I know sometimes I'm that guy".